 Food processors can be used for so much more than making baby food or crushing crackers!
 Here are just a few homemade things that you can make with your food processor:

 Sauces for dipping and salads.
 No more buying fattening dressings or expensive dips; make them yourself with a food processor!
 Make hummus, flavorful salad dressings, salsas, guacamole, condiments, pesto, curry paste, and so much more with your food processor quickly and healthfully.
-To learn how to make homemade Caesar salad dressing with a food processor, check out this video from Danny Macs Kitchen.
+To learn how to make homemade Caesar salad dressing with a food processor.

 Nut butters.
 If you love nut butter, such as peanut or almond butter, why not make your own?
 Using a food processor, you can make nut butters from scratch without any added sugar.
 To learn how to make simple homemade peanut butter in only 5 minutes using a food processor.